Last Updated on 11th November 2022

 Now more than ever, children and young people view online interactions as equal to in-person interactions.
 This can only increase the harmful effects of cyberbullying.

 What to do if a Child or Young Person in Your Care is Being Bullied Online

 Children and young people in your care may not use the word bullying to describe what is happening to them, so it’s important to listen if they mention things which are upsetting them or worrying them online.
 You can use the following advice if a child or young person describes an experience which sounds like, or is, online bullying:

-Online bullying can have serious adverse effects on the lives of children and young people, but by remaining vigilant and following our key advice, it is possible to mitigate the impact on victims and stop the bullying.
+but by remaining vigilant and following our key advice, it is possible to mitigate the impact on victims and stop the bullying.